Regathering for Worship

 Will there be singing?

-We will regather without congregational singing as the medical evidence suggests against at this time.
+We will regather without congregational singing as the medical evidence suggests against it at this time.
 Our Worship staff plans small ensembles to lead from a distance from the congregation and social distance themselves.
+Additionally, some music may be pre-recorded to ensure that safety protocols are followed.

 Will there be communion?